The Mystery of the Third Planet: Plot

 Exploring the three-planet Medusa system, the heroes pass the inhospitable first planet and find mirage-projecting stones at the second planet, who depict the Blue Seagull — a spaceship of Captains Kim and Buran.
 On the third planet, however, the heroes experience some adventures with the local flora and fauna, and get some clues that the Blue Seagull can be somewhere there.
 Later, Alisa finds strange mirror-like flowers.
 After the heroes transport them to the Pegas, they found out that the flowers had been recording everything that was happening in front of them, and upon being picked up, they started deteriorating and depicting what they recorded in reverse.
-Watching the flowers, the heroes find out that both Verkhovtsev and Jolly Man U were on the planet, and they were cooperating as space pirates.
+Watching the flowers, the heroes find out that both Verkhovtsev and Funnyguy Oo were on the planet, and they were cooperating as space pirates.
 Pretty soon, the tortoise destroys the flowers, and Zelyony finds out that the tortoise actually was a spying device that helped the pirates to track down the heroes.
 In attempt to fly in a safe place, Pegas falls in a trap.
-Seleznyov and Zelyony are captured by Verkhovtsev and Jolly Man U, while Alisa manages to escape.
+Seleznyov and Zelyony are captured by Verkhovtsev and Funnyguy Oo, while Alisa manages to escape.
 She then finds out that Captain Buran also landed on the planet — together with Doctor Verkhovtsev, but, apparently, not the same one who trapped her comrades.

 The Blue Seagull appears to have been caught in the same trap that Pegas landed in.
 It is then revealed that Captain Kim was trapped in his spaceship by pirates, who wanted to get his formula of absolute fuel.
 However, after the pirates took heroes as hostages and threaten to murder them, Kim, not having the strength to hold in anymore, exits the ship, encounters and disarms the pirates on his own.
 Pretty soon, Buran and the other Doctor Verkhovtsev arrive and help him, and the pirates get clearly outmatched.
-With two Verkhovtsevs being at the same place now, one of them exposes the other one as Glot the space pirate (who immediately attempts suicide, but is exposed by Jolly Man U just to be feigning death), reveals that Glot posing as him was the one responsible for all the crimes, and confesses that Glot and Jolly Man U's previous interest in the Captains' diaries made him suspect the heroes back at the museum.
+With two Verkhovtsevs being at the same place now, one of them exposes the other one as Glot the space pirate (who immediately attempts suicide, but is exposed by Funnyguy Oo just to be feigning death), reveals that Glot posing as him was the one responsible for all the crimes, and confesses that Glot and Funnyguy Oo's previous interest in the Captains' diaries made him suspect the heroes back at the museum.
 Buran also points out that the Chatterbird's previous owner, knowing the bird's lines about the Medusa system, was the one who directed him and the real Verkhovtsev there.

-After everything is settled down, the heroes make Jolly Man U open the trap and capture him and Glot.
-With the commotion around Gromozeka suddenly appearing late to the call to save the day, Jolly Man escapes, but is captured by a local bird of prey and carried away to the nest.
+After everything is settled down, the heroes make Funnyguy Oo open the trap and capture him and Glot.
+With the commotion around Gromozeka suddenly appearing late to the call to save the day, Funnyguy escapes, but is captured by a local bird of prey and carried away to the nest.
 In the end, the captains and the Doctor take away from the planet, and the main protagonists are returning to Earth with captured Glot and with the animals they collected.